mirams/sine-wave/Readme.md

 [PlottingSamplesFromMCMC.m](Code/PlottingSamplesFromMCMC.m) is used to assess the 95% credible intervals for the fits to the sine wave protocol when taken 1000 samples from the results MCMC parameter distributions.
 This figure is quoted in the text in Model Calibration Section 2.2.

-## Voltage Protocols
-In [Protocols](Protocols) we include the voltage clamp waveform for each of the protocols.
-These files include a list of times and voltages that comprise the protocol (in mV), with each row corresponding to a 0.1 ms timestep (10kHz samples).

-## Model Parameters and Equations
-The parameter values for each model are included in [ParameterSets](ParameterSets).
-Note that in each parameter set the final parameter is the conductance parameter which has been set to 0.1 for all models.
-This value is irrelevant as we scale the literature model simulations to either a simulated or experimental reference trace when plotting these model simulations or using them for comparison.

-For each model (or sets of models which share the same model structure and only vary in their parameterisations) there is a Mex file detailing the set of equations which define that model.
-For example [MexWang.c](Code/MexWang.c) is used to simulate the Wang et al. 1997 model.
-The appropriate Mex file is called when SimulatedData.m is run.

-If any changes to Mex files are made these must be recomplied using:

-`mex -I/path_to_CVODE/include -L/path_to_CVODE/lib -lsundials_nvecserial -lsundials_cvode MexFilename.c`

-[modeldata.m](Code/modeldata.m) defines the model_type for each model (to determine which Mex file should be used for each model simulation) and also identifies the appropriate parameter set in [ParameterSets](ParameterSets) to be used when simulating each model.

-## Synthetic Data
+#### Synthetic Data
 In [SimulatedData](SimulatedData) we have the simulated data trace from the maximum likelihood parameters identified from fitting to experimental data for cell 5.
 This data trace was produced using [ProducingSimulatedDataWithNoise.m](Code/ProducingSimulatedDataWithNoise.m).
-We use this data to produce the simulated data trace MCMC distributions shown in Figure C5.
+We use these data to produce the simulated data trace MCMC distributions shown in Figure C5.

 In [MCMCResultsSimulated](MCMCResultsSimulated) there is the MCMC chain (and likelihood and acceptancerate files) for the synthetic data study results shown in Figure C5.

-## Averaged Model
+#### Averaged/All data Model
-[CreatingAveragedModel.m](Code/CreatingAveragedModel.m) creates the 'averaged' sine wave data which was used to fit the average model for comparison of cell-specific vs. average model predictions.
+[CreatingAveragedModel.m](Code/CreatingAveragedModel.m) creates the 'averaged' sine wave data which was used to fit an 'average' model for comparison of cell-specific vs. average model predictions.

-### Scripts for Generating Data in and Plotting Figures
+### Scripts for Plotting Figures
-Code to generate and plot data in each figure:
+Code to generate and plot data for each of the figures in the main text and supplement are listed here:

 - Figure 1 - run [PlottingFigure1AllModels.m](Code/PlottingFigure1AllModels.m)
 - Figure 2 - to produce Figure 2 run [PlottingFigure2.m](Code/PlottingFigure2.m) to generate the data for the figure then [plot_figure_2_results.py](Figures/figure_2/plot_figure_2_results.py).